Problem guide

 Yes.
 Paceora is a native macOS app for supported WalkingPad and KingSmith models.

-Does Paceora fix the official phone app?
+Does Paceora replace the official phone app?

 No. It avoids the phone-first daily workflow for supported models.
 It does not repair KS Fit itself.